brightertiger/notes/jurafsky/jfsky-01-regex.md

 ## Text Normalization

 -   Involves three steps
-    -   Tokenzing Words
+    -   Tokenizing Words
     -   Normalizing word formats
     -   Segmenting sentences
 -   Tokenization
-    -   Breaing up a an utterance into tokens
+    -   Breaking up an utterance into tokens
-    -   Penn Treebank Tokenization
+    -   Penn Treebank Tokenization (standard in many NLP applications)
-    -   NLTK Regex Tokenization
+    -   NLTK Regex Tokenization (flexible rule-based approach)
     -   Byte Pair Encoding
-        -   Emperically determine the tokens using data
+        -   Empirically determine the tokens using data
-        -   Useful in dealing with unseen words
+        -   Useful in dealing with unseen words (OOV problem)
-        -   Use subwords tokens which are arbitrary substrings
+        -   Use subword tokens which are arbitrary substrings
         -   Token Learner: Creates vocabulary out of corpus
-        -   Token Segementor: Applies token learner on raw test data
+        -   Token Segmentor: Applies token learner on raw test data
         -   BPE Token Learner
             -   Starts with individual characters as vocab
-            -   Merges the most frequently occuring pairs and adds them to back vocab
+            -   Merges the most frequently occurring pairs and adds them to vocab
             -   Repeats the count and merge process to create longer substrings
-            -   Continues until vocab size is reached
+            -   Continues until target vocab size is reached
-            -   No merging across word boundries
+            -   No merging across word boundaries
         -   BPE Token Parser
             -   Run the token learner on test data
-            -   Same order in which tokens were created
+            -   Apply merges in the same order in which tokens were created
             -   First split into individual characters
             -   Merge the characters based on BPE vocab